BitGo/advanced-wallets/README.md

 - Uses both certificate and key files
 - The key file (`test-ssl-key.pem`) is used to prove the server's identity
 - The certificate file (`test-ssl-cert.pem`) is what the server presents to clients
+- Client certificates are required by default
+- Unauthorized connections are rejected by default

-### Client Side (Regular Express)
+### Client Side (Master Express)

-- For testing, only needs the server's certificate
-- `rejectUnauthorized: false` allows testing without strict certificate verification
-- In production, proper client certificates should be used
+- Must provide a valid client certificate
+- Server certificate must be trusted
+- Client certificate must be in the allowed fingerprints list (if specified)

 ## Security Considerations

-- The testing configuration (`MTLS_REJECT_UNAUTHORIZED=false`) should only be used in development
-- In production:
-  - Use proper CA-signed certificates
+- Always use proper CA-signed certificates in production
-  - Enable strict certificate verification
-  - Use client certificate allowlisting
 - Keep private keys secure
 - Regularly rotate certificates
+- Use client certificate allowlisting
+- Enable strict certificate verification
+- Never disable TLS in production

 ## Troubleshooting